 Special Classes of Users

-Some classes of users are not eligible for or cannot use a Rutger NetID to gain access to restricted resources and must use a Library Barcode/PIN.
+Some classes of users are not eligible for or cannot use a Rutger NetID to gain access to restricted resources and must use a Library Barcode/password.
 The user groups that fit into this category are:

 - Faculty Emeriti